robstoll/atrium/README.md

 The only drawback IMO of using an existing property is that a few more key strokes are required compared to [writing an own assertion function](#write-own-assertion-functions) once and then reuse it (as I did with `message`).
-Yet, I do not recommend to write an own assertion function for every single property, because one quickly forgets to rename the assertion function if the property as such is renamed (e.g., as part of an IDE refactoring).
+Yet, I do not recommend to write an own assertion function for every single property.
+I think it makes sense to add one if you use it a lot and (preferably) it is a stable API, because one quickly forgets to rename the assertion function if the property as such is renamed (e.g., as part of an IDE refactoring).
 As you can see, you would need to keep the property and the assertion function in sync to be meaningful (otherwise you either quickly confuse things or you have multiple names for the same thing).

-Hence, only write an own assertion function in case you use it a lot and you need to apply other transformations first.
-For instance, if you need to apply `noToBeNull` first -- which is the case when the property has a nullable type (as for `Throwable::message`, see [Nullable Types](#nullable-types) for further information).
-In such a case I would find it too cumbersome to write `property(subject::xY).notToBeNull { ... }` all the time and would prefer `xY { ... }` and make some extra effort when the property is renamed.

 </details>